iamvijaylattupally/skygoal-auth/README.md

 # skygoal-auth
 clone the repo to your local computer
 the local machine must have node environment and mongodb setup to run the code
-stpes to be followed for running in your local machine
+steps to be followed for running in your local machine
 1.create a .env file with follwing set as you wish
 PORT=
 SECRET_KEY=